salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

 - On Wednesday, November 3rd, Marc Benioff sold 68,008 shares of salesforce.com stock.
 The shares were sold at an average price of $301.74, for a total value of $20,520,733.92.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Joseph P. Lucia & Associates LLC boosted its stake in shares of salesforce.com by 761.5% in the third quarter.
-Joseph P. Lucia & Associates LLC now owns 112 shares of the CRM provider’s stock worth $30,000 after acquiring an additional 99 shares during the period.
-Financial Enhancement Group LLC boosted its stake in shares of salesforce.com by 589.5% in the fourth quarter.
-Financial Enhancement Group LLC now owns 131 shares of the CRM provider’s stock worth $33,000 after acquiring an additional 112 shares during the period.
-Rosenberg Matthew Hamilton bought a new position in shares of salesforce.com in the third quarter worth about $34,000.
-Northwest Investment Counselors LLC bought a new position in shares of salesforce.com in the fourth quarter worth about $35,000.
-Finally, First Personal Financial Services boosted its stake in shares of salesforce.com by 83.3% in the third quarter.
-First Personal Financial Services now owns 132 shares of the CRM provider’s stock worth $36,000 after acquiring an additional 60 shares during the period.
-76.46% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+Joseph P. Lucia & Associates LLC grew its stake in salesforce.com by 761.5% in the third quarter.
+Joseph P. Lucia & Associates LLC now owns 112 shares of the CRM provider’s stock valued at $30,000 after purchasing an additional 99 shares in the last quarter.
+Financial Enhancement Group LLC boosted its stake in shares of salesforce.com by 589.5% during the 4th quarter.
+Financial Enhancement Group LLC now owns 131 shares of the CRM provider’s stock worth $33,000 after acquiring an additional 112 shares in the last quarter.
+Rosenberg Matthew Hamilton bought a new stake in shares of salesforce.com during the 3rd quarter worth about $34,000.
+Northwest Investment Counselors LLC bought a new stake in shares of salesforce.com during the 4th quarter worth about $35,000.
+Finally, First Personal Financial Services boosted its stake in shares of salesforce.com by 83.3% during the 3rd quarter.
+First Personal Financial Services now owns 132 shares of the CRM provider’s stock worth $36,000 after acquiring an additional 60 shares in the last quarter.
+76.46% of the stock is currently owned by hedge funds and other institutional investors.

-CRM has been the topic of several analyst reports.
-Evercore ISI reissued a “buy” rating and issued a $375.00 target price on shares of salesforce.com in a report on Sunday, December 12th.
-Zacks Investment Research downgraded salesforce.com from a “buy” rating to a “hold” rating and set a $298.00 target price on the stock. in a report on Monday, November 29th.
-Deutsche Bank Aktiengesellschaft dropped their target price on salesforce.com from $360.00 to $300.00 and set a “buy” rating on the stock in a report on Friday, January 21st.
-UBS Group downgraded salesforce.com from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $315.00 to $265.00 in a report on Tuesday, January 4th.
-Finally, Barclays set a $348.00 target price on salesforce.com in a report on Wednesday, December 1st.
-Seven equities research analysts have rated the stock with a hold rating, thirty have assigned a buy rating and two have given a strong buy rating to the company’s stock.
-According to data from MarketBeat, salesforce.com currently has an average rating of “Buy” and an average price target of $322.47.
+CRM has been the subject of a number of research analyst reports.
+UBS Group downgraded salesforce.com from a “buy” rating to a “neutral” rating and lowered their price target for the company from $315.00 to $265.00 in a report on Tuesday, January 4th.
+Morgan Stanley boosted their price target on salesforce.com from $345.00 to $360.00 and gave the company an “overweight” rating in a report on Monday, November 1st.
+Citigroup boosted their price target on salesforce.com from $280.00 to $308.00 and gave the company a “neutral” rating in a report on Tuesday, November 23rd.
+Deutsche Bank Aktiengesellschaft reduced their price objective on salesforce.com from $360.00 to $300.00 and set a “buy” rating for the company in a research report on Friday, January 21st.
+Finally, TheStreet lowered salesforce.com from a “b-” rating to a “c+” rating in a research report on Thursday, December 2nd.
+Seven analysts have rated the stock with a hold rating, thirty have issued a buy rating and two have issued a strong buy rating to the company.
+According to data from MarketBeat.com, salesforce.com has an average rating of “Buy” and a consensus target price of $321.05.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.